mmpacker/js-slot-machine/README.md

 * Some of the sound effects used in this project were found in a free online database called [Freesound](https://freesound.org/).

-* To edit the .GIF files used in this project, I utilized an extemely helpful website with a suite of free tools called [OnlineGifTools](https://onlinegiftools.com/)
+* To edit the .GIF files used in this project, I utilized an extremely helpful website with a suite of free tools called [OnlineGifTools](https://onlinegiftools.com/)

 * The 'confetti' effect that I used in this project was found on the [CSS Script](https://www.cssscript.com/confetti-falling-animation/) site.
 Thanks to the author, 'mathusummut', for the great app and easy-to-follow implementation instructions.